siemens/AzureAD-OAuth-CodeExamples/Documentation/GraphSDK native App Overview.md

 refresh token if necessary.
 This minimizes the necessity for interactive user login, even across multiple runs of the application.

+## App registration

+For this example, an app registration with a `public client/native (mobile & desktop)` redirect URI is required.
+For what value to use as a redirect URI, refer to the chapter below.
+The registration was set up as a single tenant application (`Accounts in this organzational directory only`)

 ## Application structure

 ### Configuration